rrbn/bootlinux/README.md

 xrtcrepo="e**x**tended **r**un**t**ime **c**onfiguration **repo**sitory"

 It provides three ways to add or override ressources in the root filesystem at boot-time.
-With xrtcrepo the linux runtime can be dynamically altered without changing the read-only filesystem.squashfs In any case the repos must deliver a root folder "fs_overlay/*" which contains the ressources for copying to the rootfs.
+With xrtcrepo the linux runtime can be dynamically altered without changing the read-only filesystem.squashfs.
+In any case the repos must deliver a root folder "fs_overlay/*" which contains the ressources for copying to the rootfs.

 * **persist**